President George Bush Turnpike

-The turnpike is operated by the North Texas Tollway Authority (NTTA).
-Currently, all maintenance is done under a five-year total routine maintenance (TRM) contract with Roy Jorgensen Associates, Inc. based in Buckeystown, Maryland, that started in November 2011.
+The turnpike is operated by the North Texas Tollway Authority.
+Currently, all maintenance is done under a five-year total routine maintenance contract with Roy Jorgensen Associates, Inc. based in Buckeystown, Maryland, that started in November 2011.

 The turnpike passes through three Texas counties (Dallas, Collin and Denton) and nine Dallas suburbs (Rowlett, Sachse, Garland, Richardson, Plano, Carrollton, Farmers Branch, Irving, and Grand Prairie).

-Originally the PGBT was equipped with traditional toll plazas for cash payment as well as RFID-based TollTag express lanes.
+Originally the President George Bush Turnpike was equipped with traditional toll plazas for cash payment as well as RFID-based TollTag express lanes.
 However, on July 1, 2009, the cash plazas were closed and replaced with "ZipCash", an OCR-based camera system which reads the license plate and bills the owner by mail.
 This made the turnpike the first in the United States to transition to all-electronic toll collection.
 The ZipCash rates, however, come at a premium being significantly higher than both the TollTag rate and the earlier cash prices.